softwareunderground/52things/chapters/Niccoli_1.md

 As an aside, an alterantive to creating a sigmoid colourmap would be to directly modify the seismic amplitudes by applying a sigmoid stretch.
 Although I prefer the colourmap approach, I show how to do this in a third notebook named `Scaling_seismic_sigmoid.ipynb` (https://github.com/mycarta/Sigmoid_app/blob/master/Scaling_seismic_sigmoid.ipynb).

-I plan to build a future, final version of this app using Bokeh (https://bokeh.pydata.org/en/latest/).
+I plan to build a future, final version of this app using Panel (https://panel.holoviz.org/).
 This will include the ability to save the colourmap in a variety of formats and to import a user-defined seismic section in either SEGY or ASCII format.